whitespacescape/MetaVirus/README.md

 # MetaVirus
-NO JOJO Double Messager can be curved in relative spacetime in MetaVerse
+no JOJO Double Messager can be curved in relative spacetime in MetaVerse